fbpx

 • The newly renovated Klokkenspel is half a block east of the square on Franklin St. Experience mechanical figures as they perform to the music of a 147-bell carillon.

 • Dutch Craft Market.
 Stroll through West Market Park and enjoy 100+ booths filled with various shopping delights, including craft, food, and beverage stands.
-The Pella Business Women has hosted the Dutch market for over 10 years.
+The Pella Business Women has hosted the Dutch market for over ten years.

 • Scholte House Gardens.
 The Scholte Gardens are behind the Scholte House Museum on Main and Broadway Streets.
 The gardens are free, open to the public, and feature over 35,000 colorful tulips.
 While you’re there, make sure to check out the Pella Garden Club’s flower show.
 You’ll have the opportunity to see the latest designs and even order your tulip bulbs for planting in the fall.

 • Visit the Vermeer Windmill, one of the tallest working windmills in North America!
-Almost every small Dutch town has a mill at its center.
+Almost every tiny Dutch town has a mill at its center.
 The Vermeer Mill, an 1850s-style “koren mill,” was named after the Harry and Bernice Vermeer family, whose dream was to have a mill in Pella.
 The Vermeer Mill was designed and built by Lukas Verbij in Hoogmade, the Netherlands.
 It was shipped to Iowa and reassembled here in Pella in 2002.

 The Pella Tulip Festival